-Amy launched the co-founded project ‘Over 100 Years of Women and the Saxophone’, a celebration of the women who were integral in developing and pioneering the instrument and its repertoire throughout the saxophones history.
-The project was premiered at the World Saxophone Congress in Strasbourg in July 2015 and made it's UK premiere at the Royal College of Music's 'International Women's Day' celebrations in 2016 where it was featured on BBC Radio 3.
+At the 2015 World Saxophone Congress in Strasbourg, Amy launched the co-founded project ‘Over 100 years of Women and the Saxophone’, a celebration of the women who were integral in developing and pioneering the instrument and its repertoire throughout the saxophone’s history, and has since taken the project to the European Saxophone Congress in Porto as well as the Royal College of Music, Royal Birmingham Conservatoire and the University of Aberdeen.

 Amy studied at the Royal College of Music with Kyle Horch and the Paris Conservatoire with Claude Delangle.